Ciara Uploads ‘Vulnerable’ Makeup And Extensions Free Selfie To Promote New Album ‘Beauty Marks’

 The “I Bet” hitmaker posted a photo of herself wearing no extensions in her hair and no makeup on the face.
 She is wearing a simple white vest top and a necklace with a cross on it, while her hair is tied up tight.
 Ciara expresses in her caption that this photo shows the real her and that she loves it.
 She describes her natural selfie as vulnerable and that she is finally embracing this side of her to the max.
 Her latest studio album being released next month, Beauty Marks, is part of this new movement Cici is trying to create.
 She wants fans to join her in the “#BeautyMarks” journey and upload their rawest selfies to her website.

-Within 10 hours of posting, the photo has achieved over 620,000 likes and thousands of comments from users praising the stars natural beauty.
+Within 10 hours of posting, the photo achieved over 620,000 likes and thousands of comments from users praising the star’s natural beauty.

-Over the Easter weekend, Ciara braided her husband’s hair, Russell Wilson which The Inquisitr reported.
-The video caught a lot of peoples attention on Instagram proving Cici’s interaction game on the social media platforms is strong.
+Over the Easter weekend, Ciara braided her husband Russell Wilson’s hair, which The Inquisitr reported.
+The video caught a lot of people’s attention on Instagram, proving Cici’s interaction game on the social media platform is strong.

 In 2013, Ciara got engaged to American rapper Future.
 They split in 2014 but did have a son together — Future Zahir Wilburn.
 In 2016, she married Russell Wilson, who is an American football quarterback for the Seattle Seahawks of the National Football League.
 In 2017, they had a daughter — Sienna Princess Wilson.